Ectopic Pregnancy

 Diagnostic Imaging

 Transvaginal ultrasound (TVUS) is the preferred modality to identify extrauterine pregnancy.
+A gestational sac is typically visible, regardless of location, if beta-HCG is more than 1500 IU.
 However, a negative ultrasound does not exclude ectopic pregnancy.

 Ectopic findings include: